SOURAV-MUKHOPADHYAY/SAB_PGPR_Microbial_Consortium/README.md

 - **Visualization:** Normalized gene expression values on day 18 were visualized in separate chord diagrams for the `W` and `NW` groups, highlighting the presence or absence of WRKY33 as a transcription factor.

 ## Machine Learning Analysis
 Machine learning techniques were employed to predict the impact of transcription factors on gene expression on day 18.
-Linear models were avoided due to assumption violations, as noted in:
+Linear models were avoided due to assumption violations:
-- Li et al., 2019
-- Meyer et al., 2023

 ### Methodology:
 - **Models Used:** Random Forest and XGBoost were applied for modeling.
 - **Feature Importance:**